List of National League pennant winners

 The National League pennant winner of a given Major League Baseball season is the team that wins the championship—the pennant—of MLB's National League (NL).
 This team receives the Warren C. Giles Trophy and the right to play in the World Series against the champion of the American League (AL).
-The current NL pennant winners are the Philadelphia Phillies, who beat out the San Diego Padres to win the NL pennant in October 2022.
+The current NL pennant winners are the Los Angeles Dodgers, who beat out the Milwaukee Brewers to win the NL pennant in October 2025.

-The trophy is named for Warren Giles, the league president from 1951 to 1969, and is presented immediately after each NL Championship Series (NLCS) by Warren's son Bill Giles, the honorary league president and owner of the Philadelphia Phillies.
+The trophy is named for Warren Giles, the league president from 1951 to 1969, and is presented immediately after each NL Championship Series (NLCS) by Warren's son Bill Giles, the honorary league president and former owner of the Philadelphia Phillies.

 From 1876 through 1968, the pennant was awarded to the team with the best regular-season record.
 Beginning in 1969, the league was divided into East and West divisions, with the champions of each playing for the pennant in the League Championship Series (NLCS).
 Since 1995, there have been three divisions and a two-round playoff bracket which begins with two Division Series (NLDS).

 The pennant has been awarded every year since 1876, except for 1994, when a players' strike forced the cancellation of the postseason.
 Until 1969, the pennant was presented to the team with the best win–loss record at the end of the season.
 In 1969, the league split into two divisions, and the teams with the best records in each division played one another in the NLCS to determine the pennant winner.
 The format of the NLCS was changed from a best-of-five to a best-of-seven format for the 1985 postseason.
 In 1995, an additional playoff series was added when MLB restructured the two divisions in each league into three.
 As of 2010, the winners of the Eastern, Central, and Western Divisions, as well as one wild card team, play in the NL Division Series, a best-of-five playoff to determine the opponents who will play for the pennant.